 How do I know when I need to reapply a security roll-up patch (SRP)?
 For example, applying IE6 SRP1, do I then need to reapply Win2K Service Pack 2?
 When applying hotfixes, do I need to reinstall them after more recent SPs?

 Microsoft provides system updates in several ways, which is both a good and bad thing.
-Before explaining what I mean, let me first outline the differences between the various terms Microsoft uses for updates.
+Before explaining what I mean, let me outline the differences between the various terms Microsoft uses for updates.

 - QFE patch.
 "QFE" stands for "quick-fix engineering."
 This is the group of developers within Microsoft whose job it is to fix a specific problem.
 These aren't enhancements to an application, but necessary fixes because an app doesn't work properly.
 "Down and dirty" is the best way describe QFE patches, since they don't go through elaborate regression testing.